Skip to main content

 Dishwasher leaking from the bottom of the door: what's actually wrong

-Water pooling under the door front is almost always one of five parts.
-How to tell which one, what you can check yourself, and when to stop and call.
+Water pooling under the door front usually comes from one of five parts.
+Here's what to check at home and when it's time to call a tech.

 Water on the floor in front of your dishwasher is one of the more common calls we run in the Tri-Valley.
 The good news: a leak at the bottom of the door is rarely the whole machine.
 It is almost always one of five parts, and two of them you can check in ten minutes.